amy-hyunji/doctor-notes/README.md

     * `python bert_train.py`
 #### Explanations
 * 4 level threshold for T5 and any threshold for Bert
 * Current service is T5.
-We are planning to move to Bert.
+* If you want to run the server, contact `alee6868@kaist.ac.kr` for some dependency files and model weights